 - Teachers may qualify for 45 hours of professional development credit

-- For an additional fee, teachers may obtain undergraduate or graduate credit for this course through the University of Colorado-Colorado Springs.
+- For an additional fee, teachers and students may obtain undergraduate or graduate credit for this course through the University of Colorado-Colorado Springs.
 Click here to learn more.

 This is the essential course for individuals who may only take one economics and personal finance course in their life.
 It prepares individuals to be strategic consumers, wise savers, diversified investors, and responsible citizens.
 The course includes 17 modules, paced at roughly one week per module.
 Students begin with a basic introduction to 12 Key Elements of Economics, followed by modules on the Sources of Economic Progress, the Role of Government, and Practical Personal Finance.